Adriaeik/TTK4155Atmel/README.md

 2. Navigate to the respective directories for Node 1 and Node 2.
 3. Follow the setup instructions provided in each directory's README file.

+**Note**: This project was developed using Atmel Studio on Windows.

 ## 🤝 Contributors

 - **Adriaeik**: [GitHub Profile](https://github.com/Adriaeik)